andriybyelikov/libsapling/README.md

 ### Development

 `tools/Makefile.am.meta` is a shell script that is used to automatically detect and add source files to `Makefile.am`.
+Note that it should be run from the sources' root folder and not from the `build` folder.

 ### Tests and graph visualization